Marco-Furlan/Projects/Image Segmentation of Cityscapes/readme.md

 - Updating the DenseASPP model from [here](https://github.com/DeepMotionAIResearch/DenseASPP) to be compatible with the latest Python and PyTorch versions.

+A full breakdown of the model architectures, training and testing methodologies is done in the [report](report.pdf).
+You can get a fast visual overview of these topics from the [presentation](presentation.pdf).
 We show here some performance metrics:

 ![](images/results.png)